-The project, called Re-engineering Uganda’s Sanitary and Phytosanitary Inspection for Horticultural Exports (RUSH), will implement a process review and re-engineering of the manual SPS inspection process at Ministry of Agriculture, Animal Industry, and Fisheries (MAAIF) facilities to reduce waiting times.
-The Alliance and the MAAIF will work with the Ministry of Trade, Industry, and Cooperatives (MTIC) to introduce an electronic, risk-based SPS inspection system.
+The project, called Re-engineering Uganda’s Sanitary and Phytosanitary Inspection for Horticultural Exports (RUSH), is implementing a process review and re-engineering of the manual SPS inspection process at Ministry of Agriculture, Animal Industry, and Fisheries (MAAIF) facilities to reduce waiting times.
+The Alliance and the MAAIF are working with the Ministry of Trade, Industry, and Cooperatives (MTIC) to introduce an electronic, risk-based SPS inspection system.
 This system will use an open-source database that accumulates and consolidates inspection data and assigns risk levels to exporters and performance levels to each inspector to promote accountability.

 In addition to MAAIF and MTIC, the project is supported by the Private Sector Foundation Uganda and the Uganda Women Entrepreneurs Association.
 Alliance private sector partners CHAMP Cargosystems, the International Air Transport Association, and DHL are providing their expertise and best practices.

 Besides saving time and money for MSMEs and increasing Uganda’s trade competitiveness, the project is expected to:

 - Reduce the total time spent on SPS inspections at the pack house and Entebbe Airport by an estimated 44%, from nine hours to five

 - Reduce annual compliance costs per truck associated with the export clearing process by up to 44%

 - Ensure higher volumes and values of horticulture exports pass SPS inspections

 - Minimize horticulture waste due to rejections or spoilage during SPS inspections at the pack house and Entebbe Airport

 - Ensure up-to-date trade information on horticulture exports is available to business organizations and translated into two local languages

 - Foster greater interagency cooperation between the public and private sector and the Government of Uganda